2025 CCC Volleyball Postseason Awards Announced - Cascade Collegiate Conference Skip To Main Content

 CORVALLIS, Ore. – The 2025 Cascade Collegiate Conference Volleyball postseason awards were announced Thursday by the conference office.

 Eastern Oregon University’s Kiauna Mack was named the McDonald's Player of the Year, presented by UEN.
-Kaile?a Ontai of Corban University earned Libero of the Year and Kate Stidham of Eastern Oregon along with Yaimaris Garcia of Walla Walla University were selected as Co-Setters of the Year.
-Garcia was also named a Co-Freshmen of the Year, sharing the honor with Shaynee McWilliams of College of Idaho.
+Kaile'a Ontai of Corban University earned Libero of the Year and Kate Stidham of Eastern Oregon was selected as the Setter of the Year.
+The Freshmen of the Year honor was awarded to Shaynee McWilliams of College of Idaho.
 Eastern Oregon head coach Kaki McLean Morehead received Coach of the Year, while Northwest University was recognized with the Athletic Solutions Team Sportsmanship Award.

 Mack, a senior middle hitter from Puyallup, Wash., led the CCC with a dominant .444 hitting percentage and 98 total blocks (1.46 per set) in conference play.
 As a four-time CCC Player of the Week honoree across multiple categories, she was a key piece in guiding Eastern Oregon to another regular season conference title and the top seed in the upcoming CCC Championship Tournament.